YellowJacketLinux/LFS/tlive-lfs.md

     ln -sf python2.7 /opt/legacy/python2/bin/python

-Then *most* of the TeXLive scripts that call an unversioned `python` will work as long as `/opt/legacy/python2/bin` is in the `PATH` of the users that needs it.
+Then *most* of the TeXLive scripts that call an un-versioned `python` will work as long as `/opt/legacy/python2/bin` is in the `PATH` of the users that needs it.